General Information

 Applicants are expected to hold an excellent master’s degree (or equivalent) from a wide spectrum of potential disciplines such as cognitive neuroscience, computational neuroscience, translational neuroscience, psychology, medicine, neurobiology, computer science, engineering, mathematics, physics, neuroimaging, biochemistry, or related fields.
 The master’s degree should have been awarded by an internationally recognized university.
 Students nearing completion of their master’s degree are also encouraged to apply.
 Research experience in an area that is related to the graduate school’s scope is essential for successful candidates.
 Proficiency in oral and written English is crucial.
 Applicants with a bachelor’s degree will, in exceptional cases, also be admitted to the school.
 However, they need to commit to completing an orientation phase at Leipzig University (LU), during which they have to collect 60 ECTS CPs as required in the doctoral regulations of the respective Faculties.
 The content of such an orientation phase will be decided on an individual basis, depending on the student’s background, skills, and qualifications.
 After the orientation phase, the student is required to pass an aptitude exam at LU before finally being admitted to the doctoral candidate list.

-The call for applications for the 2nd cohort will open in September 2023 and close in November 2023.
+The call for applications for the 4th cohort will open in September 2025 and close in November 2025.
 Afterwards, applications will be assessed.
-Invitations for interviews will be send in early January 2024.
-Admission interviews will take place in early 2024.
-The starting date of the program for the 2nd cohort is October 2024.
+Invitations for interviews will be send in late December 2025 / early January 2026.
+Virtual selection interviews will take place in January 2026.
+Matchmaking (onsite and/or virtual) will take place in February and March 2026.
+The starting date of the PhD program for the 4th cohort is October 2026.

 The IMPRS on Cognitive NeuroImaging aims at recruiting excellent students of all genders, nationalities, ethnicities and social backgrounds, sexual orientations, and physical abilities.
 We are committed to equal opportunities and aim at a diverse student body.
 Thus, we especially encourage applications from individuals who belong to underrepresented groups in science.